Snowy 2.0 FAQs

 Do you use more energy to pump than you make when you generate?

-Do we need more storage than just Snowy 2.0?
-Will there be a Snowy 3.0, 4.0 etc?
+Will we need a Snowy 3.0, 4.0 etc?

 Yes, over coming decades the NEM will need enormous amounts of energy storage.
 This has been recognised in the Australian Energy Market Operator’s (AEMO) Integrated System Plan.
 AEMO has said that with ageing coal-fired power stations closing storage capacity is one of the critical issues for the national energy market (NEM).